varadha17/Important-Repo/README.md

 # Important-Repo

-This Script basically studies how the TestNG works for Unit Testing and Regression Testing
+This Script is aimed how to Automate TestNG Framework for Unit Testing and Regression Testing